 Financial instruments that potentially subject the Company to credit risk consist primarily of cash and cash equivalents, accounts receivable, loans to affiliates, and investments.
 The Company holds cash at financial institutions that the Company believes are high credit quality financial institutions and limits the amount of credit exposure with any one bank and conducts ongoing evaluations of the creditworthiness of the banks with which it does business.
-As of June 30, 2024 and March 31, 2024, there was one customer that represented 10% or greater of the Company's accounts receivable balance.
+As of September 30, 2024 and March 31, 2024, there was one customer that represented 10% or greater of the Company's accounts receivable balance.
 The Company expects limited credit risk arising from its long-term investments as these primarily entail investments in the Company's affiliates that have a credit rating that is above the minimum allowable credit rating defined in the Company's investment policy.
 As a part of its risk management process, the Company limits its credit risk with respect to long-term investments by performing periodic evaluations of the credit standing of counterparties to its investments.

-In respect of the Company's revenue, there were four and three customers that each accounted for more than 10% of total revenue for the three months ended June 30, 2024 and 2023, respectively.
-The following table shows the amount of revenue derived from each customer exceeding 10% of the Company's revenue during the three months ended June 30, 2024 and 2023:
+In respect of the Company's revenue, there were two and three customers that each accounted for more than 10% of total revenue for the three months ended September 30, 2024 and 2023, respectively; and there were three customers that accounted for more than 10% of total revenue for the six months ended September 30, 2024 and 2023.
+The following table shows the amount of revenue derived from each customer exceeding 10% of the Company's revenue during the three and six months ended September 2024 and 2023: